AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-gcs-audience-sourcing.md

 Select the pencil icon (![A pencil icon.](../../assets/icons/edit.png)) next to any section to return to that step and make changes.
 When all sections are correct, select **[!UICONTROL Complete]**.

-A confirmation dialog appears, indicating that the data connection was created and that audience sourcing is in progress.
+A confirmation dialog appears, indicating that Collaboration created the data connection and that audience sourcing is in progress.

 ## Review sourced audiences {#review-sourced-audiences}